 Welcome to the Networked & Embedded Systems Laboratory (NESL) at the University of California at Los Angeles (UCLA).
-Our lab is a part of the Electrical Engineering Department, and the Computer Science Department.
-NESL is physically located in 1762 Boelter Hall on UCLA's main campus in Westwood, Los Angeles.
+Our lab is a part of the Electrical & Computer Engineering Department, and the Computer Science Department.
+NESL is physically located in 1762 Boelter Hall on UCLA's campus in Westwood, Los Angeles.
 Our research is in the broad area of embedded and cyber-physical systems for applications in IoT, ubiquitous and mobile computing, and pervasive sensing and control.
 Our interests are in problems related to making these systems learning-enabled, secure, privacy-aware, human-coupled, wirelessly-networked, and energy-efficient.
 We take a full-stack approach in our research, working across all layers of systems including algorithms, applications, software, and hardware.

 Feel free to explore this web site, and in case of any questions about NESL, please contact Prof. Mani Srivastava.
 To get a good sense of our current research activity, please look at Prof. Mani Srivastava's publication list on Google Scholar.

 NESL is also a part of several exciting center-scale multi-institutional collaborations, whose websites provide further details and the broader context of our research.

 • NESL Research on Adversarial ML in Press!
 (2018-01-26) [Details]

 • Henrique Ferraz, Amr Alanwar, Mani B. Srivastava, and Joao Hespanha.
 "Node Localization Based on Distributed Constrained Optimization using Jacobi's Method", Proceedings of the 56th IEEE Conference on Decision and Control, December 2017. [ Details ]